Spin Control: Reducing plastic pollution might not be in the bag

 And in most cases, they would pay at least part of the costs of those bags.

 Shoppers might have noticed when the plastic bags used to hold their groceries seemed a bit thicker than it used to be.
-That’s because the banned plastic bags were a half-millimeter in thickness.
-The new reusable plastic bags are 2.25 millimeters.
+That’s because the banned plastic bags were a 0.5 mil in thickness.
+The new reusable plastic bags are 2.25 mils.

+A mil is one-thousandth of an inch, which is thinner than human hair.

 That might not mean much to those unfamiliar with the metric system, which is to say almost anyone who went to school in the United States.
 A helpful illustration from the Quora website notes that a half-millimeter is the size of the point of a well-sharpened pencil; 2.25 millimeters is slightly smaller than the size of the tip of a crayon, presumably before a 5-year-old has started coloring with it.

-Note: Editor’s note: A previous version of this story incorrectly referred to the thickness in bags in millimeters.
-Plastic is measured in mils.